-4.5.4.
+4.4.5.
 Proposition.
 Let E be an orthonormal set in a Hilbert space H. Then the following are equivalent.

-4.5.5.
+4.4.6.
 Definition.
-If H is a Hilbert space, then an orthonormal set E satisfying any one (hence all) of the conditions in proposition 4.5.4 is called an ORTHONORMAL BASIS for H (or a COMPLETE ORTHONORMAL SET in H, or a HILBERT SPACE BASIS for H).
-Notice that this is a very different thing from the usual (Hamel) basis for a vector space (see 1.1.9).
+If H is a Hilbert space, then an orthonormal set E satisfying any one (hence all) of the conditions in proposition 4.4.5 is called an ORTHONORMAL BASIS for H (or a COMPLETE ORTHONORMAL SET in H, or a HILBERT SPACE BASIS for H).
+Notice that this is a very different thing from the usual (Hamel) basis for a vector space (see 1.1.10).
+For a Hilbert space the basis vectors are required to be of length one and to be mutually perpendicular (conditions which make no sense in a vector space); but it is not necessary that every vector in the space be a linear combination of the basis vectors.

-4.5.6.
+4.4.7.
 Proposition.
 If E is an orthonormal subset of a Hilbert space H, then there exists an orthonormal basis for H which contains E.